 A green reformation

 California has a long history with marijuana.
-They were the first state to legalize marijuana as a medical treatment, and they were among the first ten (10) states to legalize the plant recreationally.
+They were the first state to legalize medical marijuana, and they were among the first ten (10) states to legalize the plant recreationally.
 The huge growth potentials for weed revenues in Los Angeles are projections of public want for two things: reformed drug laws which are logical, equally applied and potential social/ health/ tax benefits to public welfare all while ACTUALLY eroding the illegal marketplace.

 Marijuana legalization was a schism of local opinion, and now public support almost doubles the US president’s approval ratings.
 As support has people energized, the passage of legalization has many individuals in LA and beyond ecstatic about the years to come.
 Not only is the public in support, the state law which legalized recreational sales makes tens of millions worth of annual tax dedications, showing just how confident the state is in marijuana sales.